 About

-Niomi Sands graduated from The University of Newcastle with a Bachelor of Fine Arts Honours (Class One) in 2000.
-In 2007, she completed a Masters of Museum Studies at The University of Sydney, followed by a Graduate Diploma of Arts and Cultural Management at the University of South Australia in 2013.
-In 2021, Sands was awarded a Doctor of Visual Art degree from Griffith University.
+Sands is an accomplished practicing artist and arts professional with an extensive academic and professional background.
+She graduated with First-Class Honours in a Bachelor of Fine Arts from The University of Newcastle in 2000.
+In 2007, she earned a Master of Museum Studies from The University of Sydney, followed by a Graduate Diploma in Arts and Cultural Management from the University of South Australia in 2013.
+She was awarded a Doctor of Visual Art from Griffith University in 2021.

-Sands' art practice focuses on installation-based work.
-She has exhibited in both solo and group shows nationally since 2000, and her work is represented in collections across NSW.
+Sands' artistic practice focuses primarily on installation-based work.
+Since 2000, she has exhibited widely in both solo and group exhibitions across Australia, with her works held in numerous collections throughout New South Wales..

 Image: Niomi Sands, where the lost things go I, 2019, cotton, Arches paper, entomology pins, table, stool and sewing equipment (performance detail, Grey Street Gallery QCA) Courtesy of the artist.
 Photographer Andrew Willis